Ada-Developers-Academy/C3Projects--TaskListRails/wave_3_list.md

   - (done) have controller and action for updating the db
   - (done) make sure the db is updated with the date completed (Time)

-# User can edit a task's details
+# (done) User can edit a task's details
-- add an edit action that renders a form allowing the user to update all the fields of a task
+- (done) add an edit action that renders a form allowing the user to update all the fields of a task
   - (done) Submitting the form should update the existing task (patch)
     - research ActiveRecord's update method
   - (done) Link to the edit action from the show page
-  - DRY up code by reusing the code from the new functionality
+  - (done) )RY up code by reusing the code from the new functionality
     - research: rendering partials in rails